phroun/appstyle/README.md

 ### Writing your Widget Handler

-The [Widget Handler](docs/callbacks.md#widgets-handler) for a window gets called every time the screen is painted.
-Its purpose is to generate the list of widgets that will be used to respond to mouse input and to paint the window.
+The [Widget Handler](docs/callbacks.md#widgets-handler) for a window gets called every time the window needs to be refreshed.
+This happens frequently, for example, when the window is resized, when the mouse pointer passes over a Widget, or when underlying data has changed.
+The purpose of the Widget handler is to generate the list of widgets that will be used to respond to future mouse input and to paint the window.

 The default paint handler is sufficient to show most of the available stock widgets, so to make a nice looking window, all you usually need to do is write the Widget Handler.